How to Become a Massage Therapist

-For example, the massage therapy program at NWHSU actually adheres to a higher standard of education with its dual accreditation status: from COMTA and the Higher Learning Commission, which is the same governing body that accredits institutions such as the University of Minnesota.
+The massage therapy program at NWHSU, for example, actually adheres to a higher standard of education with its dual accreditation status—from both COMTA and the Higher Learning Commission, which is the same governing body that accredits institutions such as the University of Minnesota.

-Watch Dr. Dale Healey, Dean of the College of Health and Wellness, explain the significance of NWHSU’s unique dual accreditation.
+Watch Dr. Dale Healey, Dean of the College of Health and Wellness, explain the significance of this unique distinction.

 Where is it located?

 Massage programs typically require extensive lab work and hands-on practice.
 And that means a lot of time on campus.
 Think through the implications of the school’s location: How far are you willing or able to travel each day?
 Does the school provide options that can fit with your schedule?

 And if you’re open to relocating, think about the area’s cost of living as well as what it has to offer in terms of quality of life—e.g., arts, entertainment, dining, neighborhoods, parks and outdoor recreation.
 Can you see yourself living there?